-I next relate the exposure to the Wells Fargo scandal to FinTech adoption, comparing FinTech adoption in regions with high initial Wells Fargo deposit share to regions with low Wells Fargo deposits share before and after the outburst of the scandal in 2016.
-I estimate the difference-in-differences model specified in equation (1).
+Next, I relate the exposure to the Wells Fargo scandal to FinTech adoption, comparing FinTech adoption in regions with high initial Wells Fargo deposit share to regions with low Wells Fargo deposits share before and after the outburst of the scandal in 2016.
+I estimate the difference-in-differences model specified in Equation (1).

-In Table 3 the dependent variable is a dummy variable equal to 100 if the lender is FinTech.
-Regressions in columns (1) (2) include only originated loans, while columns (3) (4) include all applications (originated + denied loans).
+In Table 3 the dependent variable is a dummy variable equal to 100 if the lender is Fin-Tech.
+Regressions in Columns (1) and (2) include only originated loans, whereas Columns (3) and (4) include all applications (originated + denied loans).
 As previously noted, total applications of mortgage loans is a direct measure of household demand for different types of mortgage lenders, while the total number of originated mortgages is a result of both credit supply and demand.
 Later I will show that the lender's credit supply does not affect our results.

-I begin by focusing on origination in columns (1) (2).
+I begin by focusing on origination in Columns (1) and (2).
 Column (1) shows that an increased exposure to the Wells Fargo scandal leads to an increase in the probability of choosing a FinTech lender.
-A one-standard-deviation increase in exposure to the Wells Fargo scandal in a county leads to a 0.12-percentage-point increase (= 10.4 \ 0.011) in the probability of choosing a FinTech lender, which is a 2% increase from the average probability to choose a FinTech lender, (7.6).
+A one-standard-deviation increase in exposure to the Wells Fargo scandal in a county leads to a 0.12-percentage-point increase (= 10.40.011) in the probability of choosing a FinTech lender, which is a 2% increase from the average probability of choosing a FinTech lender, (7.6).
 The result is significant at the 1% level.
 Since individual characteristics and types of loans may also affect lender choice, I include applicant and loan characteristics in the regression.
-Women are less likely to choose FinTech lenders.
-Comparing to White, Asians and African Americans are also less likely to choose FinTech lenders.
+Women are less likely to choose FinTech lenders than males.
+People with Hispanic backgrounds are less likely to choose FinTech lenders.
+Compared to White, Asians and African Americans are also less likely to choose FinTech lenders.

 Since local economic and market conditions may also affect the probability of choosing a FinTech lender, I add county-level economic controls from the American Community Survey one-year estimates.
 I lose some observations since the county-year level economic data are only available for counties with a population larger than 65,000.
 Scharfstein and Sunderam (2016) and Liebersohn (2017) show that market power plays an important role in mortgage lending.
-To control for local credit market conditions, I use the total share of Top 4 lenders as a measure of competition.
+To control for local credit market conditions, I use the total share of the top 4 lenders as a measure of competition.
 Column (2) shows that an increased exposure to the Wells Fargo scandal has a positive and significant effect on the probability of choosing a FinTech lender, even after controlling for county-level demographics, economic conditions, and local credit market conditions.
 The economic magnitude is similar.

-Columns (3) (4) show the results using all mortgage loan applications to measure Fin-Tech adoption.
-The coefficients are all statistically significant and have values similar to the results for loan origination.
+Columns (3) and (4) show the results using all mortgage loan applications to measure FinTech adoption.8 The coefficients are all statistically significant and have values similar to the results for loan origination.
 An increased exposure to the Wells Fargo scandal leads to an increase in the probability of choosing a FinTech lender among approved and rejected borrowers.
 Since rejected loans are included in the regression, the positive coefficient reflects the increase in household demand for FinTech lenders.
-Overall, these results suggest that the effects of exposure to the Wells Fargo scandal on FinTech adoption are not driven by changes of credit supply.
-Later in section 4.6, I will further show that lenders' credit supply is not affected by the exposure to the Wells Fargo scandal.
+Overall, these results suggest that the effects of exposure to the Wells Fargo scandal on FinTech adoption are not driven by changes in credit supply.
+Later in section 4.6, I will further show that lenders' credit supply is not affected by exposure to the Wells Fargo scandal.